Because it’d been 21 years since I last climbed Mt. Fuji, I joked with

 Because it'd been 21 yrs. since my last climb of Mt.
 Fuji, it was nice

-to get re-aquainted w/ the aspects of Japanese hiking culture that are
+to get re-aquainted with the aspects of Japanese hiking culture that

 unique to Mt.
 Fuji, the nation's highest peak and one of Japan's 3 holy